paescebu/CustomKeyboardKit/README.md

 ## About Customizing The Submit Button Tap Behaviour
 The custom keyboard supports the native `onSubmit` modifier to pass a closure to perform actions after the submit button has been tapped.
-In order to fully customize the behaviour of the submit button to not follow the native behaviour (e.g. not closing the keyboard) the `onCustomSubmit` modifier shall be used.
+In order to fully customize the behaviour of the submit button to not follow the native behaviour (e.g. not closing the keyboard) the `onCustomSubmit` modifier should be used.
 ```swift
 struct ContentView: View {
     @State var text: String = ""